This section describes grading factors, procedures and common terms used in grading Canadian grain.

 - registered variety

-- A registered variety is a variety of grain registered under the authority of the Canada Seeds Act and listed on the Variety Order List.
+- A variety of grain registered under the authority of the Canada Seeds Act.

 - rejected grades